-To meet future community, recreation and sport needs land to the north of Pixham Ferry Lane and west of Old Road South is identified on the Policies Map for further community, sport and recreation provision (shown as Proposal K10Bi on Figure 5 the Policies Map).
+To meet future community, recreation and sport needs land to the north of Pixham Ferry Lane and west of Old Road South is identified on the Policies Map for community, sport and recreation provision (shown as Proposal K10Bi on Figure 5 the Policies Map).

-In order to develop this area for further community, recreation and sport provision enabling housing development may be considered on land to the east of Old Road South and north of Pixham Ferry Lane between Sunnyside Farm and Bight Farm (shown as Proposal K10Bii on Figure 5 the Policies Map).
-Such enabling development would only be supported where it can be demonstrated that:
+In order to develop this area for community, recreation and sport provision a site for enabling housing development is identified on land to the east of Old Road South and north of Pixham Ferry Lane between Sunnyside Farm and Bight Farm (shown as Proposal K10Bii on Figure 5 the Policies Map).
+Such enabling development will only be supported where it can be demonstrated that:

-- a) the enabling development is necessary to secure the delivery of site K10Bi for community, recreation and sports provision; - b) sufficient funding for the community, recreation and sport provision cannot be assembled without including such enabling development; and - c) the amount of enabling development is the minimum necessary to provide the identified community, recreation and sport provision on site K10Bi.
+- a) the enabling development is necessary to secure the delivery of site K10Bi for community, recreation and sports provision; - b) sufficient funding for the community, recreation and sport provision cannot be assembled without including such enabling development; and - c) the amount of enabling development is directly related in scale to its role in providing the identified community, recreation and sport provision on site K10Bi.